-- Drip natively integrates with Unbounce, Instapage, and Leadpages — so you get landing pages and email marketing software at the same time.
+- Most email platforms integrate with Unbounce, Instapage, and Leadpages — so you get landing pages and email marketing software at the same time.
 Plays nice.

-- When you connect Drip and Shopify, your whole order history will be automatically synced — a comprehensive order history means you can beef up your segmentation possibilities.
+- When you use email platforms and Shopify, your whole order history will be automatically synced — a comprehensive order history means you can beef up your segmentation possibilities.
 Want to pick out all of your customers who’ve placed more than $100 in orders over the past year?
 Well, now you can.

-- Trigger automation within Drip for product page views on Shopify.
+- Trigger automation product page views on Shopify.
 Say, your potential customer is checking out Leather jackets, send an email about five hours after they are done browsing.
 It’s like magic, you see?

 How do you promote your Shopify store(s)?
 Do you take advantage of Facebook e-commerce specific campaigns?
 Do you market across the funnel spectrum?
 How are you using marketing automation for your business?